The State of Influencer Marketing in Europe 2025

 Additionally, 57% of consumers say their perception of a brand is directly influenced by its sustainability practices, while 30% are compelled to take action—either by switching brands or advocating for or against them—based on how a brand addresses social and environmental issues.

 But it's no surprise consumers are unwilling to shoulder the costs of ethical consumerism.
-UK consumers saw the cost of living rise by 53% more than the European average, which has likely led to more conservative, practical spending habits.
+UK consumers have seen the cost of living rise significantly, and high inflation has also put pressure on businesses.
+All of these factors may impact both brands and audiences' ethics.

-When a brand is perceived as unethical or collaborates with "unethical" influencers, it's reputation may be harmed.
 A prime case study is Molly-Mae Hague's partnership with PrettyLittleThing (PLT).
 Hague faced backlash after making comments perceived as tone-deaf regarding poverty and hard work, which reflected poorly on PLT.
-This incident was particularly damaging as it came alongside criticism that PLT was paying its factory workers below minimum wage, sparking further negative attention.
-Perhaps due to these challenges and the competitive market of fast fashion, PLT's profits have been falling.
+This incident was particularly damaging as it came alongside criticism that PLT was paying its factory workers below minimum wage.
+PLT's profits fell around the time of the incident.

 An influencer marketing clause refers to specific terms in a contract between a brand and an influencer, outlining content expectations, sponsorship disclosures, timelines, payment details, and exclusivity.
 It ensures both parties meet regulatory standards and have clear obligations.